devdiva/dotfiles/README.md

 ------

 I had many years of use of dotfiles inspired by Ryan Bate.
-I could have kept rolling with them just fine, but the temptation to adopt a whole bunch of other (cool) rake/brew dotfile tools felt a bit to alluring.
+I could have kept rolling with them just fine, but the temptation to adopt a whole bunch of other (cool) rake/brew dotfile tools felt a bit too alluring.
 So, I opted to reduce the number of dependencies and roll my own.

 This latest set is influenced by Zach Holman's dotfiles and indirectly by quite a few more.